zamfofex/dummyette/examples/lichess.md

 The `lichess.challenges` is a `LiveStream` of incoming challenges.
 We can decide whether we want to accept or decline the challenge by using the `challenge.rated`, `challenge.timeControl`, and `challenge.color` properties.
 Once we want to consolidate the decision, we can use the `challenge.accept()` and `challenge.decline(reason)` functions.

 The `challenge.decline(reason)` function takes an optional string representing the reason for declining the challenge.
-Note that it *cannot* be any string, it must be one of the strings predicted by lichess like `"later"` or `"noBot"`, etc. See <https://lichess.org/api#operation/challengeDecline> for accepted reason strings.
+Note that it *cannot* be any string, it must be one of the strings predicted by Lichess like `"later"` or `"noBot"`, etc. See <https://lichess.org/api#operation/challengeDecline> for accepted reason strings.

 The `challenge.accept()` function will return a promise that resolves to a game that can be used as seen earlier.
 It might also resolve to `undefined` if the challenge could not be accepted.